Kiran7007/Interview-Preparation/docs/kotlin.md

 ## What is the difference between `cancel()` and `cancelAndJoin()`?

-Instead of:
+- Instead of:

 ```kotlin
 job.cancel()
 job.join()
 ```

-you can use:
+- You can use:

 ```kotlin
 job.cancelAndJoin()
 ```

-It performs both operations.
+- It performs both operations.

 ``` text
 cancelAndJoin()